pahukama/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: New Feature/Task
 about: Create a new issue for a feature or task.
+title: 'story: '
 ---

-## User Story
+## Feature Description

-Briefly describe the feature being introduced.
+[ Briefly describe the feature being proposed. ]

 <!-- Free to remove or add sections as they pertain to the feature/task in question -->
+### User Stories
+- As a [type of user], I want to [action] so that [benefit].

 ### Rationale

-Explain the reasoning behind this feature and its benefits to the project.
+[Explain the reasoning behind this feature and its benefits to the project.]

+### Impact
+[Discuss any potential impacts this feature may have on existing functionalities.]

 ### Design Documentation

-Link to any design documents or diagrams relevant to this feature.
+[Link to any design documents or diagrams relevant to this feature.]

-### Impact

-Discuss any potential impacts this feature may have on existing functionalities.

 ### Acceptance Criteria
+- [Criterion 1]
+- [Criterion 2]
 ---

-### Implementation Notes
+## Technical Notes
----

-### Dependencies
----
+[Describe any proposed technical solutions, dependencies, or potential impacts on existing code.]

+## Alternatives Considered (Optional)
+[Discuss any alternative approaches or solutions considered and why this particular feature is preferred.]

+## Additional Context
+[Add any other relevant information, screenshots, mockups, or links.]